apache/openwhisk-cli/README.md

 $ go-bindata -pkg wski18n -o wski18n/i18n_resources.go wski18n/resources
 ```

-Unfortunately, it has become necessary to lock dependencies versions to obtain a
+It is necessary to lock dependencies versions to obtain a
 clean build of wsk.
 To that end, it's now necessary to populate the `vendors`
 folder using the versions selected in the `vendor/vendor.json`: